Book cover

 I’m not a great programmer; I’m just a good programmer with great habits. – Kent Beck

-This chapter begins with an introduction to refactorings, which are modifications made to a program to make it easier to understand and evolve.
-In Section 9.2, we describe a series of refactoring operations.
-In many cases, we use code examples, some of which are derived from real refactorings performed on open-source projects.
-Next, in Section 9.3, we discuss some aspects of the practice of refactoring, including the importance of having a robust unit test suite.
+This chapter begins with an introduction to refactorings, which are modifications made to a program to make it easier to understand and modify.
+Section 9.2 presents a series of refactoring operations, including code examples, some of which are derived from real refactorings performed on open-source projects.
+In Section 9.3, we discuss various aspects of the practice of refactoring, including the importance of having a robust unit test suite.
 Section 9.4 explores the support provided by IDEs for automated refactoring.
-Finally, Section 9.5 describes a list of code smells, which are indicators that a particular code structure isn’t smelling good and therefore, could be the subject of a refactoring.
+Finally, Section 9.5 introduces a list of code smells, which are indicators that a particular code structure may benefit from refactoring.

 9.1 Introduction

-In the previous chapter, we studied that software needs to be tested, like any engineering product.
-The same recommendation applies to maintenance activities.
-That is, software also needs maintenance.
-In fact, in Chapter 1, we mentioned the various types of maintenance that can be performed on software systems.
-For example, when a bug is detected, we have to apply corrective maintenance.
-When users or the Product Owner request a new feature, we have to conduct evolutionary maintenance.
-When a business rule or some technology used by the system changes, we must set aside time for performing an adaptive maintenance.
+As discussed in the previous chapter, software, like any engineering product, needs to be tested.
+Similarly, software also requires maintenance.
+In fact, as mentioned in Chapter 1, there are various types of maintenance that can be performed on software systems.
+For instance, when a bug is detected, we must apply corrective maintenance.
+When users or the Product Owner request a new feature, we need to conduct evolutionary maintenance.
+When a business rule or a technology used by the system changes, we must allocate time to perform adaptive maintenance.

-In addition, software systems also age, as happens with living beings.
-In the early 1970s, Meir Lehman, then working at IBM, elaborated on this phenomenon, and as a result, enunciated a set of empirical laws about aging, internal quality, and the evolution of software systems, known as the Software Evolution Laws or simply Lehman’s Laws.
-The first two laws stated by Lehman were:
+Furthermore, software systems, like living beings, also age.
+In the early 1970s, Meir Lehman, while working at IBM, studied this phenomenon and subsequently formulated a set of empirical laws concerning aging, internal quality, and the evolution of software systems, which became known as the Software Evolution Laws or simply Lehman’s Laws.
+The first two laws formulated by Lehman were:

-The first law justifies the need for adaptive and evolutionary maintenance.
-It also mentions that systems can die, meaning there may come a time when it is more advantageous to replace a system with a new one.
-The second Lehman’s Law states that maintenance makes the code and the internal structure of a system more complex and harder to maintain in the future.
-In other words, there is a natural deterioration of a system’s internal quality as it undergoes maintenance and evolution.
-However, this second law also makes a reservation: unless work is done to maintain or prevent this phenomenon.
+Lehman’s first law justifies the need for adaptive and evolutionary maintenance.
+It also indicates that systems can die, meaning there may come a time when it is more advantageous to replace a system with a new one.
+The second law states that maintenance makes the code and internal structure of a system more complex and harder to maintain over time.
+In other words, a system’s internal quality naturally deteriorates as it undergoes maintenance and evolution.
+However, this law also includes a caveat: this deterioration can be prevented if specific work is done to maintain internal quality.
 Today, this work is called refactoring.

 Refactorings are code transformations that improve a system’s maintainability without affecting its execution.
 To explain this definition, let’s divide it into three parts.
-First, when the definition mentions code transformations, it is referring to modifications in the code, like splitting a function into two, renaming a variable, moving a function to another class, extracting an interface from a class, etc. Next, the definition mentions the goal of such transformations: improve the maintainability of the system, that is, improve its modularity, design, or architecture, enhance its testability, make the code more readable, easier to understand and modify, etc. Finally, a restriction is set: it is not worth improving maintainability but changing the program results.
-In other words, refactoring must deliver the system working exactly as it was before the transformation.
-Another way to express this is to assert that refactorings must preserve the system’s behavior or semantics.
+First, when the definition mentions code transformations, it refers to modifications in the code, such as splitting a function into two, renaming a variable, moving a function to another class, or extracting an interface from a class, among others.
+Next, the definition mentions the goal of such transformations: to improve the maintainability of the system, which means to improve its modularity, design, or architecture; enhance its testability; and make the code more readable and easier to understand and modify, among other benefits.
+Finally, a restriction is set: it is not worth improving maintainability at the cost of changing the program’s results.
+In other words, refactoring must ensure that the system works exactly as it did before the transformation.
+Alternatively, we can say that refactorings must preserve the system’s behavior.

-However, in the 70s and 80s when Lehman’s Laws were formulated, the term refactoring was not yet used.
+However, in the 1970s and 1980s when Lehman’s Laws were formulated, the term refactoring was not yet used.
 One of the first uses of this term occurred in 1992, in a doctoral thesis defended by William Opdyke at the University of Illinois (link).
-Next, in 1999, refactoring, already with this name, was included among the programming practices advocated by Extreme Programming.
-In the first edition of the XP book, it was recommended that developers should perform refactorings with the goal of restructuring their systems to remove duplication, improve communication with other developers, simplify or make the design more flexible.
+In 1999, refactoring, now known by this name, was included among the programming practices advocated by Extreme Programming.
+In the first edition of the XP book, it was recommended that developers perform refactorings with the goal of restructuring their systems to remove duplication, improve communication among developers, and simplify or make the design more flexible.

 In 2000, Martin Fowler released the first edition of a book dedicated to refactoring, which was very successful and contributed to popularizing this practice.
-One of the reasons for this success was that the book presents a catalog with dozens of refactorings.
-In a way that resembles a catalog of design patterns (as we studied in Chapter 6), the presentation of the refactorings starts by naming them, which helped create a vocabulary about refactoring.
-In the book, Fowler also presents the mechanics of each refactoring, includes code examples, and discusses the benefits and disadvantages of the refactorings.
+One of the reasons for this success was that the book presented a catalog with dozens of refactorings.
+In a style resembling a catalog of design patterns (as studied in Chapter 6), the presentation of the refactorings started by naming them, thus helping to create a vocabulary for refactoring.
+Fowler also presented the mechanics of each refactoring, included code examples, and discussed the benefits and potential drawbacks.

-In his book, Fowler also mentions Kent Beck’s phrase that opens this chapter and emphasizes the importance of following good programming habits, which are essential to maintain the program’s health, ensuring that it continues to provide value over the years.
-Therefore, developers should not only carry out corrective, adaptive, and evolutionary maintenance.
-It is also important to take care of the system’s maintainability by performing frequent refactorings.
+In his book, Fowler mentions Kent Beck’s phrase that opens this chapter and emphasizes the importance of following good programming habits, which are essential for maintaining a program’s health and ensuring it continues to provide value over the years.
+As a result, developers should perform not only corrective, adaptive, and evolutionary maintenance but also frequent refactorings to ensure the system’s maintainability.

-Notice: The term refactoring has become common in Software Engineering.
-Therefore, sometimes it is used to indicate improvements in other non-functional requirements, besides maintainability.
-For example, we often hear developers mention they will refactor their code to improve performance, introduce concurrency, improve the usability of the interface, etc. However, in this book, we use the term restricted to its original definition, that is, only to refer to modifications that improve the maintainability of the source code.
+Note: The term refactoring has become common in software engineering.
+Therefore, it is sometimes used to indicate improvements in other non-functional requirements, besides maintainability.
+For example, we often hear developers say they will refactor their code to improve performance, introduce concurrency, or improve the usability of the interface.
+However, in this book, we use the term in its original, restricted sense—referring only to modifications that improve the maintainability of the source code.

 9.2 Examples of Refactorings

 In this section, we will present some widely used refactorings.
-For each one, we will comment on the name, motivation, and implementation mechanics.
-Furthermore, we illustrate the presentation with examples of real refactorings performed by open-source developers.
+For each refactoring, we will present its name, motivation, and implementation mechanics.
+Furthermore, we will illustrate the presentation with examples from real refactorings performed by open-source developers.

 9.2.1 Extract Method

-Extract Method is one of the most important refactorings as it aims to extract a piece of code from method f and move it to a new method g.
+Extract Method is one of the most important refactorings, as it aims to extract a piece of code from method f and move it to a new method g.
 Subsequently, f will include a call to g.
-The following code illustrates this refactoring.
-First, the code before the refactoring:
+The following example illustrates this refactoring.
+First, here’s the code before the refactoring:

 void f() {